 Personally, I’ve been picking up more of these games (I selfishly updated this so it could help me with my shopping) as my son expressed interest in wanting to try out the N64 and I didn’t have many games that were up his alley (I’ve also picked up a few more just for me).

 Even though we bumped up the dollar level from $10 to $15 in this revision, there are three solid games that got bumped from this list as they appreciated in value just a bit too much over the last few years.
 Despite being quite abundant, both Banjo Kazooie and Goldeneye 007 go for about $19 for a cart, and the hidden gem from Treasure, Mischief Makers, has risen to the $17 level (although my local store did just stock Goldeneye for $15).
 Still a solid value, but doesn’t quite make the cut.
+BTW, if it’s not apparent, I’m focusing on cart-only pricing, as that’s the most mainstream collecting method for N64 and the cardboard boxes are getting harder to find and vary greatly in value based on condition.

 Star Fox 64: $13